rotundasoftware/cartero/README.md

 * Group your assets into "bundles" of related JavaScript files, stylesheets, templates, and images (e.g. keep `person.coffee`, `person.scss`, `person.tmpl` together in *one directory*).
 Then specify the bundles that each page requires.
 * Assets are automatically injected into the served HTML when the page is rendered.
 No more messing with `<script>` and `<link>` tags!
 	* Assets that live in the same directory as a page's template are automatically included.
-	* Any Bundle dependencies are resolved.
+	* Any bundle dependencies are resolved.
 	* In development mode, served assets are preprocessed, but not minified or concatenated.
 	* In production mode, served assets are preprocessed, minified and concatenated.
 * Use your preferred JavaScript module system (e.g. RequireJS, [Marionette](https://github.com/marionettejs/backbone.marionette) Modules).
 Cartero even supports even CommonJS via [Browserify](https://github.com/substack/node-browserify)!